 This is about decorating fabric with a needle and thread, using different types of stitches.
 These stitches can be decorative, or they can be used to create images or patterns on the fabric.

 Embroidery is often used to embellish clothing, or household linens, adding a decorative touch or personalizing the object.
-It’s possible to embroider on knitted or crochet items as well.
+It’s possible to embroider on knits or crochet items as well.

 8. Punch needle